BrainyBuddies/BrainyBuddies/README.md

 - 👋 Hi, I’m @BrainyBuddies...
-I will make programs that run on: java, batchfile, python, and, C# and i will make AI's
+I will make programs that run on: Java, BatchScripting, Python, and, C# ,and I am Intersted in making AI's
 Discord: MKXGames#5387
-Thanks.
+Check out my projects📢 --> in my repository.